typescript-cheatsheets/react/README.md

 ## propTypes in TypeScript

-`propTypes` may be unnecessary with TypeScript, especially when building React + Typescript **apps**, but they are still relevant when writing **libraries** which may be used by developers working in Javascript.
+`propTypes` may seem unnecessary with TypeScript, especially when building React + Typescript **apps**, but they are still relevant when writing **libraries** which may be used by developers working in Javascript.

 ```ts
 interface IMyComponentProps {